With health care costs rising faster than both salaries and inflation, wouldn’t it be great to find a way to reduce the out-of-pocket costs?

 The FSA consists of two reimbursement accounts where clergy and lay employees can elect to set aside a portion of their earnings, before federal income and FICA taxes are withheld, to pay for certain medical and dependent care expenses they will face in the coming year.
 Each pay period during the year, dollars are deducted from salary and placed in the FSA.

-We have partnered with Highmark BCBS to administer the Flexible Benefit Plan effective January 1, 2018.
 When an eligible medical expense is incurred, the participant files a claim and a reimbursement, up to the amount of the elected annual deferral, is paid from the FSA, even if that amount has yet to be deposited in the participant’s account.
 Dependent care expenses are reimbursed up to the balance in the dependent care reimbursement account.

 A detailed list of eligible expenses can be found below, but may include